Turns Out an Age-Old Investment Rule Is Just Plain Wrong

 We should all take note of the last command that the referee will give to Canelo Alvarez and Terence Crawford right before their epic boxing match next week – “Protect yourself at all times.”
 (I just cannot wait for that fight!!).

-Fun fact: Well, here we are in September.
+Fun Fact: Well, here we are in September.
 Did you know it’s the only month that has the same number of letters in its name as its numerical order (nine).

 Credit Card Debt After Death